Do Go On - 532 - Dashcon Failure

 There was also a limited number of daily tickets available

-because the convention center hotel was too nice.
+because the convention centre hotel was too nice.

 Oh, okay, yeah.

-at a space that is frequently used for big events like that
+that is frequently used for big events like that.

-okay yeah but weren't they capping tickets at 500
+Yeah, but weren't they capping tickets at 500?

 Oh, okay.